open-vela/external_iperf3/docs/invoking.rst

                  send output to a log file.

           --forceflush
                  force flushing output at every interval.
 Used to avoid  buffer- ing when sending output to pipe.

-          --timestamps[=format]
-                 prepend a timestamp at  the  start  of  each  output  line.
-By default,   timestamps  have  the  format  emitted  by  ctime(1).
-                 Optionally, = followed by a format specification can  be  passed to  customize the timestamps, see strftime(3).
-If this optional format is given, the = must immediately follow the  --timestamps option with no whitespace intervening.

-          --rcv-timeout #
-                 set  idle  timeout  for  receiving data during active tests.
-The receiver will halt a test if no data is received from the sender for this number of ms (default to 12000 ms, or 2 minutes).

           -d, --debug
                  emit  debugging  output.
 Primarily (perhaps exclusively) of use